 But you will have to stump up for the Driving Assistance Package to get things like Active Lane Change Assist, Active Emergency Braking Assist and Evasive Steering Assist.

-For child and baby seats you'll find two ISOFIX mounts and three top tether points across the second row – there aren't any in the third row.
+Curtain airbags cover all three rows and for child seats there are two ISOFIX mounts and three top tether anchor points in the second row.
+Note, there are no mounts or points for child seats in the third row.

 Your GLA comes with a five-year, unlimited-kilometre warranty, which is Japanese good, if not Korean good.